-Having a number of character references written and presented at court is very important.
-It is sometimes the most important piece of evidence for a defendant.
+Having several character references written and presented in court is very important.
+It is sometimes the most important piece of evidence for a defendant facing a criminal charge.

-A character reference letter for Court does not have to be from an “important” person.
-It can be from your wife, your child, your friend or someone at your work.
-Character references can be from any one who has something positive or useful to say which can provide a fuller picture of the defendant.
+A character reference letter for Court does not have to be from an ‘important’ person.
+It can be from your wife, your child, your family friend or someone at your work.
+Character references can be from anyone who has something positive or useful to say which can provide a fuller picture of the defendant.

 It’s all about using the character reference to explain to the Judge who you are and how the offending behaviour is out of character, rather than them just judging you for your offences.

 Essential Tips for a Character Reference

-1. The character reference for Court should be addressed “To the Sentencing Magistrate” or “To the Sentencing Judge”.
+1. The character reference should be addressed “To the Sentencing Magistrate” or “To the Sentencing Judge”.

 2. Show that you know what charges the Defendant is pleading guilty to.